Here is our draft three of our DigiPak, we have made changes based on feedback and our personal preference:

 Our USP (Unique Selling Point)

 - Our star image is an average, emotional guy with superb musical talent.

 - Our singer is already well established, with a large fan base and clear star image/brand; but are not world-renowned.

 - ‘Jake’ will present himself to be an average guy.
 He is a young, good-looking, hip singer.
 He is friendly and produces his own meaningful, catchy songs about their his actual life experiences.

 - Conventionally ‘Jake’ as an Indie Pop star, should be emotional .
 The ‘Follow your Fire’ music video is about a break up, so ‘Jake’ wouldn’t be rebranding himself by being venerable and emotional here.
 However if the other 9-12 tracks on the album are about this breakup, this could be an event in his life that he is sharing with his audience.
 (Profiting from and building his star image up).

 - According to Dyer’s theory, our star is emphasising the ordinary, but as he is apart of this abstract, symbolic media text, he is also extraordinary.

 Your Mission Statement.

-Jake Martin has a message, paired with a rhythmic beat, and unexpected, exciting key changes.
+Jake Thorn has a message, paired with a rhythmic beat, and unexpected, exciting key changes.
 Misleadingly uplifting songs, with life experiences playing through your speakers.
 Your thoughts.
 His lyrics.